nlp-tlp/gqvis/README.md

     d3_graph.visualise_cypher('MATCH (n1:Entity)-[r]->(n2:Entity) RETURN n1, r, n2 LIMIT 500')

 I am not sure whether it will work for literally any query, but it should.

+Note that unlike Neo4j, which has the 'connect result nodes' option to automatically connect nodes that have relationships, you will need to return the relationships explicitly in your query.
+Only relationships in the `RETURN` statement will be visualised.

 ### About the visualisation